GET TO KNOW US

 Our founder

-A word from our founder, Loïse : “I didn't have the opportunity to grow up with foreign languages.
-English was learned at school, in a very academic way, in classes of 30 students.
-I realized too late that I couldn't learn foreign languages only at school.
+"I didn’t have the chance to grow up with foreign languages.
+English was taught at school in a very academic way, in classrooms with 30 students.
+I realized late that I couldn’t truly learn a foreign language just at school.